Dimterion/Crypto-finder/README.md

-# Crypto currencies finder application
+# Crypto Finder

-This is an application to search for and get information about crypto currencies
+An application to search for and get information about crypto currencies.

-## Live version
+## Live Version

 [Crypto Finder](https://finder-app-tau.vercel.app/)